 The heaviest fruits go on the bottom of the basket, and then you can get increasingly lighter as you go on.
-Not only does this usually look better, it keeps your more delicate fruits from getting crushed under the weights of melons or large oranges.
+Not only does this usually look better, but it also keeps your more delicate fruits from getting crushed under the weights of melons or large oranges.

 Once you've created your fruit basket, you're obviously going to want to show it off.
 Take a picture and let everyone know how great you are at creating unique, beautiful, and useful gifts!

 Know Your Citrus